TIBCOSoftware/mashling-recipes/README.md

 When such mashling app is deployed on Envoy front-proxy service mesh, we need to consider each rest endpoint exposed by the mashling app and decide whether it needs to be exposed through the envoy front-proxy.
 If we decide to expose a rest endpoint through envoy front-proxy, we need to create/change the following code artifacts:

 1. Make a copy of the mashling-envoy.json.
 The new file is, e.g., acme-mashling-envoy.json
-2. Change the routes configuration in the acme-mashling-envoy.json file according to the rest endpoint(s) that your mashling microgateway exposes. (highlighted section is an example)
+2. Change the routes configuration in the acme-mashling-envoy.json file according to the rest endpoint(s) that your mashling microgateway exposes.

 		   "route_config": {
               "virtual_hosts": [